kimdahee0815/kimdahee0815/README.md

 Full-Stack Developer
 --------------------

-Also, Code alchemist✨ transforming caffeine☕into digital dreams💫 turning bugs🐞 into features🎁and　　　 life's challenges🤺into elegant magic🔮
+Also, Code alchemist✨ <br/>transforming caffeine☕into digital dreams💫 <br/>turning bugs🐞 into features🎁and <br/>life's challenges🤺into elegant magic🔮

 * 🌍  I'm based in Incheon, South Korea
 * ✉️  You can contact me at [kimdahee0815@gmail.com](mailto:kimdahee0815@gmail.com)
 * 🚀  I'm currently working on [ThinkStorm Project](http://thinkstorm.app/)
 * 🧠  I'm learning Next.Js, Nest.Js, DevOps, System Design currently
 * 🤝  I'm open to collaborating on any interesting and challenging projects!
-* ⚡  Don't tell anyone this… but my best debugging tool is the search bar
+* ⚡  Don't tell anyone this… but my best debugging tool is the search bar💡🙄

 ### Skills